TheBoyMoe/ruby-web-scraping-cli-app/README.md

 2. CLI must provide access to data from a web page.
 3. The data provided must go at least one level deep, generally by showing the user a list of available data and then being able to drill down into a specific item.
 4. Use good OO design patterns.

-Bonus
-5. Create a gem and try publishing it to RubyGems
+5. Convert the app into a gem

 ## Installation